 - Absurdly Sharp Blade: Can't be a samurai story without one.

 - After the End: New York is a wasteland.
 While businessmen from Japan are able to fly over, it's likely the rest of the word isn't better off.

 - A.I.
 Is a Crapshoot: What's left of civilized New York is run by an AI computer.
 It doesn't turn out well.

 - Author Appeal: This is basically Frank Miller's love letter to manga/anime both past and (at the time) present.
 We see elements of everything from Lone Wolf and Cub to AKIRA.

-- Biker Babe: But she's a Nazi.
-"Babe" might also be a stretch.
+- Biker Babe: A Nazi biker babe at that.
+"Babe" might be a stretch, though.

 - Badass Back: Instead of the standard sword-under-shoulder move, Ronin actually does the Deliberate Injury Gambit move by stabbing himself; something that is normally relegated to characters with a Healing Factor.
 He takes it damn well, though.